FischiTheDev/POSI-SW/README.md

 > Package Online Service Installer Software

 ## ❓ What is POSI-SW?
-POSI-SW is a tool to download different stuff from the Internet such as GitHub, YouTube, Minecraft and more!
+**POSI-SW is powerful a tool to download different stuff from the Internet such as GitHub, YouTube, Minecraft and more!
+[Download it now for free](https://github.com/yasserprogamer/POSI-SW/releases).**
-More features will be added soon when we aren't lazy.

 ## ▶️ How can I run this program?